eltiffster/ENGL508Notebook/Week 2/week2.md

 #Week 2: Survey Some -Isms

-*Notebook Prompt*: Between the 1870s and 1970s, what are some notable -isms operating across art, culture, and politics?
+**Notebook Prompt:** Between the 1870s and 1970s, what are some notable -isms operating across art, culture, and politics?
 How were these -isms designed?

 ##Vorticism (1914-1917ish)